showwin/speedtest-go/README.md

 ## Summary of Experimental Results

-Speedtest-go is a great tool because of following 4 reasons:
+Speedtest-go is a great tool because of the following 4 reasons:
 * Cross-platform available.
 * Low memory environment.
 * Testing time is the **SHORTEST** compare to [speedtest.net](http://www.speedtest.net/) and [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli), especially about 2x faster than [speedtest.net](http://www.speedtest.net/).
 * Result is **MORE CLOSE** to [speedtest.net](http://www.speedtest.net/) than [speedtest-cli](https://github.com/sivel/speedtest-cli).

-Following data is summarized.
-If you got interested in, please see [more details](https://github.com/showwin/speedtest-go/blob/master/docs/experimental_result.md).
+The following data is summarized.
+If you got interested, please see [more details](https://github.com/showwin/speedtest-go/blob/master/docs/experimental_result.md).

 ### Download (Mbps)